-- 120 If the published report contains a judgement of 'does not meet UK expectations', or if you do not make sufficient progress in dealing with a 'requires improvement to meet UK expectations' judgement, you will be asked to provide an action plan detailing planned improvements to deal with the weaknesses or risks identified in the review germane to the 'does not meet UK expectations' or 'requires improvement to meet UK expectations' judgement.
+- 121 If the published report contains a judgement of 'does not meet UK expectations', or if you do not make sufficient progress in dealing with a 'requires improvement to meet UK expectations' judgement, you will be asked to provide an action plan detailing planned improvements to deal with the weaknesses or risks identified in the review germane to the 'does not meet UK expectations' or 'requires improvement to meet UK expectations' judgement.
 In addition, the action plan should show how you plan to review and strengthen quality assurance structures, processes and policies to limit the risk of such a judgement being delivered in future. - We will ask you to submit your action plan to your QAA Review Manager within one academic term/semester of the review report's publication or of our informing you that insufficient progress has been made in dealing with a 'requires improvement to meet UK expectations' judgement.
 The QAA Review Manager will plan with you a series of progress reports to be provided over the following year.
 Both the action plan and the progress reports should be drawn up jointly with student representatives.
 If reports are received on time and show that progress has been made in dealing with the review findings, QAA will arrange for the review team to consider whether the judgement should be changed to 'meets UK expectations'.
-This may involve a further visit to the provider by some or all of the review team. - 122 If the team agrees that the judgement can be changed to 'meets UK expectations', the QAA Review Manager will make a recommendation to the QAA Board of Directors to change the judgement.
+This may involve a further visit to the provider by some or all of the review team. - 123 If the team agrees that the judgement can be changed to 'meets UK expectations', the QAA Review Manager will make a recommendation to the QAA Board of Directors to change the judgement.
 Should the Board accept that recommendation, the change in judgement will be recorded in the published report on the QAA website and the review regarded as complete.
 Providers who subscribe to QAA will then be able to use the QAA Quality Mark.
-Confirmation of eligibility will be communicated by email upon publication of the change in judgement on the report on the QAA website. - 123 If the QAA Board decides not to change the judgement, either because the review team agrees that insufficient progress has been made in dealing with the review findings or because the Board does not agree with a recommendation to change the judgement, then the 'does not meet UK expectations' judgement will stand until the next QAA review. - For QAA subscribers who do not receive funding from HEFCE, a failure to achieve judgements of 'meets UK expectations' or 'commended' in all four areas at the second review may result in QAA terminating the subscription.
-Where a provider holds degree awarding powers which are renewable, QAA will advise the Department for Business, Innovation and Skills of the outcome of the review.
-The same consequences apply where insufficient progress is made to make holding a second review or visit worthwhile.
+Confirmation of eligibility will be communicated by email upon publication of the change in judgement on the report on the QAA website. - 124 If the QAA Board decides not to change the judgement, either because the review team agrees that insufficient progress has been made in dealing with the review findings or because the Board does not agree with a recommendation to change the judgement, then the 'does not meet UK expectations' judgement will stand until the next QAA review.